w3c/spec-generator/README.md

 sort of JSON message is returned.
 Specific generator types can extend this behaviour.
 The `respec` generator only returns `500` errors.

+The HTTP response status code is `200` even when there are processing errors and warnings.
+Processing errors and warnings are signaled with the help of `x-errors-count` and `x-warnings-count` response headers respectively instead.

 ## Writing generators

 Generators are simple to write and new ones can easily be added.
 Simply add a new one under